Columbia River: Indigenous peoples

-In 1957 Celilo Falls was submerged by the construction of The Dalles Dam, and the native fishing community was displaced.
-The affected tribes received a $26.8 million settlement for the loss of Celilo and other fishing sites submerged by The Dalles Dam.
+In 1957 Celilo Falls was submerged by the construction of the Dalles Dam, and the native fishing community was displaced.
+The affected tribes received a $26.8 million settlement for the loss of Celilo and other fishing sites submerged by the Dalles Dam.
 The Confederated Tribes of Warm Springs used part of its $4 million settlement to establish the Kah-Nee-Ta resort south of Mount Hood.

 In 1977, 75 indigenous fishermen of the Yakama Tribe were arrested in a federal sting operation which claimed that fishermen were poaching up to 40,000 fish in the Columbia River.
 Fishermen placed on trial received sentences ranging from six months to five years.
 The federal government pinned Yakama Tribe member David Sohappy ringleader of the operation.
 After the trial ended, it was determined that the fish were not poached, but driven away because of harmful chemicals present in the power plant.
-These harmful chemicals mainly consisted of aluminum.
+These harmful chemicals consisted mainly of aluminum.
 This event is commonly known today as the Salmon Scam.

 Shortly after the Salmon Scam, many Columbia River-based indigenous tribes received federally recognized status.
 The Siletz Tribe was the first to restore its federal recognition in 1977, followed by the Cow Creek Band of the Umpqua Tribe in 1982, the Grand Ronde Tribe in 1983, the Lower Umpqua Tribe, Siuslaw Tribe, and Coos Tribe in 1984, the Klamath Tribe in 1986, and the Coquille Tribe in 1989.
 While all the aforementioned tribes received federally recognized status, the Chinook Indian Nation had their federal recognition revoked in 2002 by the Bush administration, and are fighting to have it restored.

 In 2023, members of the Yakama Nation expressed their dismay for the construction of a Goldendale-based pumped hydroelectric energy storage project.
 Jeremy Takala of the Yakama Nation embodies Yakama belief on the importance of Columbia River crops to food and medicine, stating "the [Goldendale] project being proposed here, it will definitely impact our life".
 The Goldendale-pumped hydro storage unit could allow for reused water use in reservoirs, which would be placed on mountainous terrain overlooking the Columbia River.
 The mountainous terrain where the unit would be placed in is Juniper Point, referred to by the Yakama as Pushpum.
 Pushpum has rock formations, as well as food and medicine capabilities that are essential to the Yakama.
 Members of the Yakama tribe wish for consent on the Goldendale project, as opposed to consultation.